Keto French Fries, also known as Rutabaga Fries or Turnip Fries, are the best keto substitute for French fries on a keto diet.

-- Smoked Paprika – that’s the magic ingredients to make these keto fries so tasty.
+- Smoked Paprika – that’s the magic ingredient to make these keto fries so tasty.

 - Garlic powder

 First, peel the thick outer skin of your rutabaga using a veggie peeler.
 Next, trim both ends and cut the vegetable into 1/4 inch slices.
-You should have circular slices of vegetable.
+You should have circular slices of vegetables.

 Finally, place the circle on a chopping board and slice 1/4 inches matchsticks.
 Set aside in a bowl.

 In another bowl, combine the coating ingredients: oil, salt, garlic powder, and paprika.